04 Jun SEO For Accountants: A Guide For Modern Firms

 You can see from the first few keywords that you can add different locations to the keyword, for example, you can have keyword + suburb and keyword + city.
 I didn’t do this for all of the keywords, but you can quite easily make the adjustments to the individual keywords on your list.

 It’s important to have high intent keywords that are applicable to your target market or niche.
 Don’t just stick with broad keywords like “accountant”, think about the unique problems that the members of your target market face and build out keywords around this.

 Build out a page or post on your website targeting each of your keywords, starting with the high priority ones first.

-On page SEO is the process of optimising the pages on your website so that your site can be ranked for the selected keywords.
-On pages SEO is important for accountants as this is one of the SEO strategies that you have direct influence over, whereas, off page SEO is harder to control the many variables.
+On-page SEO is the process of optimising the pages on your website so that your site can be ranked for the selected keywords.
+On-page SEO is important for accountants as this is one of the SEO strategies that you have direct influence over, whereas, off-page SEO is harder to control the many variables.